stoeffel/awesome-fp-js/README.md

 * [fun-task](https://github.com/rpominov/fun-task) – An abstraction for managing asynchronous code in JS.
 Tasks are similar to Promises with the key difference that Tasks can represent a computation while Promises can represent only the results of a computation.
 Ships with Flow type definitions.
 * [most](https://github.com/cujojs/most) – Ultra-high performance reactive programming to help you compose asynchronous operations on streams of values and events without many of the hazards of side effects and mutable shared state.
 * [zen-signals](https://github.com/joaomilho/zen-signals) – ☯ The simplest signal library possible
-* [funfix](https://github.com/funfix/funfix) – Funfix is a library of type classes and data types for Functional Programming in JavaScript, TypeScript and Flow.
+* [funfix](https://github.com/funfix/funfix) – Funfix is a library of type classes and data types for Functional Programming in JavaScript, TypeScript and Flow.  +CT, +TS.
 * [pico-lambda](https://github.com/trainyard/pico-lambda) - Arrays, Strings and things the functional way.
-A 640b functional library based on native methods.
+A 640b functional library based on native methods. -TS.
-* [pareto-js](https://github.com/concretesolutions/pareto.js/) - An extremely small, intuitive and fast functional utility library for JavaScript
+* [pareto-js](https://github.com/concretesolutions/pareto.js/) - An extremely small, intuitive and fast functional utility library for JavaScript -TS.
-* [fpEs](https://github.com/TeaEntityLab/fpEs/) - A small library provides simple usages of basic FP & pattern-matching/sumtype & MonadIO/Rx & Optional for Javascript
+* [fpEs](https://github.com/TeaEntityLab/fpEs/) - A small library provides simple usages of basic FP & pattern-matching/sumtype & MonadIO/Rx & Optional for Javascript. -TS.
-* [Creed](http://blog.briancavalier.com/creed/) – Sophisticated and functionally-minded async with advanced features: coroutines, promises, ES2015 iterables, fantasy-land.
+* [Creed](http://blog.briancavalier.com/creed/) – Sophisticated and functionally-minded async with advanced features: coroutines, promises, ES2015 iterables, fantasy-land. -TS.
-* [TGrid](https://github.com/samchon/tgrid) - Grid Computing Framework, Network & Thread extension of [TSTL](https://github.com/samchon/tstl), supporting RFC (Remote Function Call).
+* [TGrid](https://github.com/samchon/tgrid) - Grid Computing Framework, Network & Thread extension of [TSTL](https://github.com/samchon/tstl), supporting RFC (Remote Function Call). +TS.
-* [Ferrum](https://github.com/adobe/ferrum) – Iterator library with support for objects as iterables, lazy evaulation and`pipe()`; implements Traits (from Rust)/Type Classes (from Haskell) in JS
+* [Ferrum](https://github.com/adobe/ferrum) – Iterator library with support for objects as iterables, lazy evaulation and`pipe()`; implements Traits (from Rust)/Type Classes (from Haskell) in JS. -TS.
-* [fp-ts](https://gcanti.github.io/fp-ts/) - Typed functional programming in TypeScript
+* [fp-ts](https://gcanti.github.io/fp-ts/) - Typed functional programming in TypeScript.  +CT, +TS.
+* [iter-tools](https://github.com/iter-tools/iter-tools) - a rich toolset for working with iterables, both sync and async. +TS.
+* [remeda](https://remedajs.com/) A function library roughly subsetting Ramda, but written in Typescript and thus more type-friendly. +TS.

 ### Data Structures